 Everything is set up!
 Once the development team pushes an image that complies

 with the policy, it automatically gets promoted to

-qa/website in the remote trusted registry at
+qa/example in the remote trusted registry at

 When an image is pushed to another registry using a mirroring policy, scanning and signing data is not persisted in the destination repository.